FbF/Laravel-Jobs/README.md

 ## Faker seed

-The package comes with a seed that can populate the table with a whole bunch of sample posts.
-There are some configuration options for the seed in the config file.
+The package comes with a seed that can populate the table with a whole bunch of sample jobs.
 To run it:

-    php artisan db:seed --class="Fbf\LaravelBlog\PostTableFakeSeeder"
+    php artisan db:seed --class="Fbf\LaravelJobs\JobsTableFakeSeeder"